-Our products will likely experience rapidly declining unit prices.
+Our products will likely experience rapidly declining unit prices and we may not be able to offset that decline with production cost decreases or higher unit sales.

 In the markets in which we expect to compete, prices of established products tend to decline significantly over time.
 In order to maintain our profit margins over the long term, we believe that we will need to continuously develop product enhancements and new technologies that will either slow price declines of our products or reduce the cost of producing and delivering our products.
 While we anticipate many opportunities to reduce production costs over time, we may not be able to reduce our production costs.
 We expect to attempt to offset the anticipated decrease in our average selling price by introducing new products, increasing our sales volumes or adjusting our product mix.
 If we fail to do so, our results of operations will be materially and adversely affected.